Psychotherapy Groups

 How long can I participate?

 Participants are encouraged to attend each group meeting and must start at the beginning of the month, as each session has a particular topic which builds on the one before.
-While the group ends after the four sessions, it is okay for participants to attend a missed session the following month.
+While the group ends after eight sessions, it is okay for participants to attend a missed session the following month.

 How do I sign up?